wp-plugins/catablog/readme.txt

 Go to http://catablog.illproductions.com, it is a place to learn and share more about your experiences with CataBlog.

 == Changelog ==

+= 0.9.3 =
+* New: View settings now have separate template code for items and their "buy now" buttons.
+* Fix: Lightbox JavaScript effect is now more stable and flexible with html layouts.
+* Fix: Hard returns will be rendered as line breaks again.

 = 0.9.2 =
 * Fix: Bug that could cause page not to render